ebi-pf-team/interproscan6/docs/devs/parser_hmmer_out.md

-### Two good examples of a match and what the result of the parse looks like:
+### Two good examples

+To understand the hmmer.out matches and what the result of the parse looks like, we get two good examples:

-First one is a example with multiple domains:
+- First one is a example with multiple domains:

 ```
 Query:       PTHR46751.orig.30.pir  [M=266]